Skip to content

 Conscripts giving their military oath and affirmation at the Helsinki Senate Square.

-Finnish conscription meets the requirements of the security environment and generates sufficient resources for the Army, Navy and Air Force to act effectively in a crisis or war situation.
-Conscription is a cost-effective way of generating a large and capable reserve.
+Finnish conscription meets the requirements of the security environment and generates sufficient resources for the Army, Navy and Air Force to operate effectively in the event of a crisis or war.
+Conscription is a cost-effective way of producing a large and capable reserve.

 According to the Constitution of Finland every Finnish citizen is obligated to participate in national defence.
-Every male Finnish citizen aged 18-60 is liable for military service, and women can apply for military service on a voluntary basis.
-A person liable for military service must complete either armed or unarmed military service or non-military (civil) service.
+Conscription concerns all Finnish men between the ages 18-65, and women can apply for voluntary military service.
+A person liable for military service must complete either armed or unarmed military service, or, due to a personal conviction, perform non-military (civil) service.
 During military service, conscripts receive high-quality military training.
-After completing military service, they are mustered out into the Finnish Defence Forces’ reserve.
+After completing military service, they muster out into the Finnish Defence Forces’ reserve.

-Conscription evolves with time.
-The training system undergoes constant development to meet the Defence Forces’ evolving requirements and needs.
-In call-ups, we reach the majority of Finnish youth - including those who will not do military or non-military service for a reason or another.
+Conscription evolves with the times and the training system is under constant development.
+At call-ups, we reach the majority of young Finnish men - including those who will not do military or non-military service for one reason or another.
 Call ups are socially important events because they allow us to reach out for young people and help prevent social exclusion.

 Conscription from an individual's point of view

 All men who turn 18 take part in a call-up that same year.
-At the call up, conscripts’ fitness for service is checked.
-They are asked about their wishes involving their service, and based on these, they are given the starting date and location of their service.
+At the call-up, the conscripts’ fitness for military service is checked and a decision is made regarding whether they are fit to perform service.
+They are given the starting date and location of their service.
+The decision concerning the starting date and location of service depends primarily on the needs of the Defence Forces, but conscripts are also asked to express their wishes involving their service.
 Call ups are not where conscripts’ overall service times are determined.
 If a conscript is not deemed fit for service, he is exempted from peacetime military service.
-A conscript may ask for deferral of his entry into service for a justified reason.
+A conscript may serve later, if he has a good reason to postpone his service.

 Call-ups at the Age of 18

-All conscripts embark on military service as equals in every respect.
+All conscripts start their military service as equals in every respect.
 Anybody can perform well in military service regardless of their background.
 Depending on the training, military service lasts 165, 255 or 347 days.
-Conscripts trained for rank-and-file duties serve for 165 days, those trained for rank-and-file duties requiring special skills and those completing unarmed service serve for 255 days.
-Conscripts trained to be officers, non-commissioned officers or for the most demanding special duties in the rank-and-file serve for 347 days.
+The service period for conscripts trained for rank-and-file tasks is 165 days.
+For conscripts trained for rank-and-file tasks requiring special skills and for those performing unarmed service, the service period is 255 days.
+The service period for conscripts wishing to become officers or non-commissioned officers, and conscripts trained for especially demanding rank-and-file tasks is 347 days.
 Non-military service lasts 347 days.

 Military service service times